telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

     ]);

 > **Important**
+>
-> `argsAsync` passes a callback as first argument to your implementation function.
+> The `argsAsync` passes a callback as first argument to your implementation function.
 Call that with the return value.

 Now you can do the following in formulas: `=CURRENCY("EUR", "USD")`, `=A1 * CURRENCY("EUR", "USD")` etc. Note that the callback is invisible in formulas.
 The second formula shows that even though the implementation itself is asynchronous, it can be used in formulas in a synchronous way (i.e., the result yielded by `CURRENCY` will be multiplied with the value in A1).